-Rate per 1,000 bed da ys: C ).04 Hospital Setting
+Rate per 1,000 bed c lays: 0.22 Hospital Setting J -

 The pressure ulcer numbers include all pressure ulcers that occured from hours after admission to this Trust

 In the community setting we also calculate an average called 'rate per 10,000 CCG population'.
 This allows us to compare our improvement over time, but cannot be used to compare us with other community services as staff may report pressure ulcers in different ways, and patients may be more or less vulnerable to developing pressure ulcers than our patients.
 For example, our community may have younger or older patient populations, who are more or less mobile, or are undergoing treatment for different illnesses.